hueyyeng/VesperiaGuide/docs/checklist.md

 - [ ] If you have done (Bug Hater), go to Mantaic to rest at the Inn and pick Yes (Portrait Of Nan)
 - [ ] In Mantaic, hand over Trident for Rice, Potato, Onion and Carrot (Cow Boy Part 2)
 - [ ] In Mantaic, go north and speak with Clay.
 Sleep at the Inn and go north (Dark Enforcer Part 4)
-- [ ] In Nordopolika, toward the north (Truth Of Ruin's Gate Final Part)
+- [ ] In Nordopolica, toward the north (Truth Of Ruin's Gate Final Part)
-- [ ] In Nordopolika, head toward the Arena and speak with Natts (After The Death Of Belius)
+- [ ] In Nordopolica, head toward the Arena and speak with Natts (After The Death Of Belius)
-- [ ] In Nordopolika, the Arena is now open.
+- [ ] In Nordopolica, the Arena is now open.
 Clear 30 Man, 50 Man and 80 Man Melee for now (Arena Part 1)
-- [ ] In Nordopolika, if you have cooked 600 times and Patty has three recipes MASTER, talk to the person to the right of the Shop (PS3 Version)
+- [ ] In Nordopolica, if you have cooked 600 times and Patty has three recipes MASTER, talk to the person to the right of the Shop (PS3 Version)
 - [ ] In Ehmead Hill, go toward the grave on the cliff to find Duke (Elucifer's Grave Final Part)
 - [ ] Enter Ehmead Hill from the western entrance/exit.
 Go north, east and north to get the Fire Lilly (Avenging Soldiers Part 1)
 - [ ] Enter Ehmead Hill from the eastern entrance/exit.
 Go toward the Blastia that is blocking the main road.
 Head to Aspio and check the bookshelf in the western house for Hermes Memo.
 Go to Capua Torim and rest at the Inn to learn Negative Gate.
 If you are to do this later in the game, you can get Hermes Memo from a Mage in the Inn of Capua Torim (Study Of Hermes Part 1)